petkakisgeorge/Elta-API-Connect---Send_Xml_Soap/README.md

 # Send_Xml_Soap

-A java app that implements a SOAP request to ELTAs WebService.
+A java app that implements a SOAP request to ELTAs API WebService.
 That request contains a build xml file with all transaction info you want to send.
 For example you can see the input.txt file.
 As a response it's getting a VOUCHER number and printing it inside OneVoucher.txt file.